Historical overview of the development of the CEFR

 The idea of developing a CEFR was launched in 1991 during a major Council of Europe symposium organised in Rüschlikon in co-operation with Swiss authorities.
 A working party was set up in 1992, which worked closely with a research group in Switzerland (thanks to the support of the Swiss National Science Foundation).
 The aim of this research group was to develop and scale descriptors of language proficiency.
 Four members of the working party were chosen to be the authors of the CEFR.

-- 1998 – After subsequent revision, Draft 2 printed and distributed for piloting together with the accompanying User Guides (General Guide and ten others)
+1998 – After subsequent revision, Draft 2 printed and distributed for piloting together with the accompanying User Guide

 A concrete example of the use of Council of Europe specifications: multimedia courses used world-wide